BriceShatzer/blog/_posts/2021-02-05-Clever-Sites.md

 ### [Regexr](https://regexr.com/)
-When I was first starting out, I asked one of the other developers I was working with what programing language should I learn.
+When I was first starting out, I asked one of the other developers I was working with what programing language I should learn.
 His response, "It doesn't matter, just get really good at regular expression.
 They all do that."
 Regexr lets you visualize what your expression is selecting and capturing while you're constructing it, in addition to providing a cheatsheet and common patterns.
 ![Regexr.com]({{ "/assets/post-files/2021-02-05-Clever-Sites/regexr.png" | relative_url }})

 ### Online JavaScript Beautifier - [beautifier.io](https://beautifier.io/)
 Basically the "pretty print" [button from Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/javascript/pretty-print) attached to a text box.
-While this functionality is built into most IDEs, I still find myself fairly regularly throwing in a string of minified JSON or HTML into the site.
+While this functionality is built into most IDEs, I still find myself regularly throwing in a string of minified JSON or HTML into the site.

 ![beautifier.io in action]({{ "/assets/post-files/2021-02-05-Clever-Sites/beautifierIO.gif" | relative_url }})